QuaSi-Software/Documentation/docs/resie_component_parameters.md

 For some parameters, no defaults are provided, for example for (embodied) GHG emissions, energy prices, or specific investment costs, as these values are highly project-specific.
 For component-specific investment costs and energy-related GHG emission factors, the "KWW-Technikkatalog Wärmeplanung"[^TechnikkatalogWärmeplanung] is a suitable data source for Germany.

 Component-specific investment costs can be defined either as constant values in [€] using `const:100` or as functions of the component size, e.g. [€/W], [€/m^3] or [€/m].
 For the latter, function parameters can be used.
 The available function definitions are described [here](resie_component_parameters.md#functions-for-specific-investment-costs-and-ghg-emissions).
  The "KWW-Technikkatalog Wärmeplanung" provides technology-specific investment costs as functions of component size, which can be transferred directly to ReSiE function parameters using the `power_func` function definition.
+Note that ReSiE uses base units for component sizing, like [W] or [m^3], while mostly, the specific const functions are provided with [kW] or [l] as reference.
+As power functions can not be scaled linearly, the additional parameter `*_scale` can be used to scale the reference value before it is evaluated in the given function, e.g.: `investments costs = power_func(scale [kW/W] * component size [W])`.
+So a scale factor of `1e-3` can be used to input a cost function in [€/kW] while the reference unit in ReSiE is [W], or a scale factor of `1e3` can be used to input a cost function in [€/l] while the reference unit in ReSiE is [m^3].

 For connection components, the reference value for capex and embodied emissions may differ depending on how the component size is defined.
 If a constant demand or supply is given, this value is used as the reference.
 In this case, capex and embodied emissions can be provided as functions of this power, e.g in [€/W].
 If a profile is given, the capex and embodied emissions are related to the scale factor of the profile.
 Therefore, the scale factor and the specific investment costs or emissions must refer to the same physical quantity.
 For example, a thermal heating demand of a building can be scaled either by its absolute power, if a constant power is given, or by the scale factor of a profile.
 If the profile contains energy demand per square meter building and the scale factor is used to adjust the profile to the actual building size, the capex should also be given with respect to square meters in [€/m^2].